 Cooking Tips

-- Preheat the grill before placing the corn.
+- Preheat the grill before adding the corn

 Skewering vs. No Skewering